Dyslipidemia is the hallmark of the metabolic syndrome in postmenopausal women

 Author Biographies

-Asim Alaaeldin Osman, University of Gadarif
+Asim Alaaeldin Osman, Gadarif University

 Department of Human Physiology